GA-repos/Django_Rest_Framework/readme.md

 # views.py
 from django.http import JsonResponse

-def artist_list(request):
+def owner_list(request):
-    artists = Artist.objects.all().values('name', 'nationality', 'photo_url') # only grab some attributes from our database, else we can't serialize it. artists_list = list(artists) # convert our artists to a list instead of QuerySet return JsonResponse(artists_list, safe=False) # safe=False is needed if the first parameter is not a dictionary.
+    owners = Owner.objects.all().values('name', 'dog') # only grab some attributes from our database, else we can't serialize it. owners_list = list(owners) # convert our artists to a list instead of QuerySet return JsonResponse(owners_list, safe=False) # safe=False is needed if the first parameter is not a dictionary.

 ```

 This method of sending JSON responses is very similar to what we did in Express.